errbotio/errbot/docs/user_guide/flow_development/basics.rst

 Making a flow start automatically
 ---------------------------------

-Now, usually flows are linked to a first action you users want to do.
-For example: ``!poll new``, ``!vm create``, ``!report init`` or first commands like that that suggests that you will have a follow up.
+Now, usually flows are linked to a first action your users want to do.
+For example: ``!poll new``, ``!vm create``, ``!report init`` or first commands like that that suggests that you will have a follow-up.

-To trigger automatically a flow on those first commands you can use ``auto_trigger``.
+To trigger a flow automatically on those first commands, you can use ``auto_trigger``.

 .. code-block:: python